A picky eating toddler can make for eventful and frustrating meal times.

-Even the most picky of picky toddlers have a food they never turn down.
+Even the pickiest of picky toddlers have food choices they never turn down.
 Find ways to boost the nutritional value of those foods.
 This can help you feel less stressed about ensuring your child is getting the nutrients he or she needs.

 2. MAKE FOODS WITH SIMILAR TEXTURES

 If your toddler enjoys firm-textured foods make more of that.
 If he or she enjoys things whipped and cool, try to find ways to include more of those foods.

 Take cookies and muffins for example.
 Cookies can have similar textures but a variety of different ingredients and the same is true for muffins AND both can be made healthy.
 This may sound intimidating but it’s easy and doesn’t require tons of extra time.

 I make my daughter oatmeal breakfast cookies and muffins with chopped up veggies.
 She thinks she is getting a treat and I’m a happy mom because she eats.

 3. CHANGE THE BASE